 Tight-Buffered & Loose Tube Cable Construction Provides Excellent Moisture Resistance

 Water-resistant materials and cables are included in many industry specifications and standards.
 Generally, there are two basic water-resistant cable designs: Tight-buffer cables (primarily used inside buildings), Loose tube cables (used for OSP and indoor/outdoor).

-In loose tube cables (seen in image below), in order to prevent the water from reaching the 250μm coated fibers, the tubes surrounding the fibers must be filled with water-absorbent powder or gel that withstands high-moisture conditions, making them excellent for outside plant applications.
-This approach is especially made to waterproof the cable by filling the empty spaces in the cable with gel.
+In loose-tube cables (seen in the image below), in order to prevent the water from reaching the 250μm coated fibers, the tubes surrounding the fibers must be filled with water-absorbent powder or gel that withstands high-moisture conditions, making them excellent for outside plant applications.
+This approach is specially made to waterproof the cable by filling the empty spaces in the cable with gel.
 The gel-filled tubes can also expand and contract with temperature changes, which makes loose-tube cable great for harsh, high-humidity environments where water or condensation can be a problem.
-However, gels can move, flow, and settle, leaves an uncertainty of the filled level of any particular point of a loose-tube gel-filled cable.
-Because loose-tube cable is typically 250 microns, you’ll need a fan-out kit to build up the individual fiber strands to 900 microns when making the transition at the entrance point from outdoor loose-tube to indoor to tight-buffered cable.
+However, gels can move, flow, and settle, leaves an uncertainty of the fill level of any particular point of a loose-tube gel-filled cable.
+Because the loose-tube cable is typically 250 microns, you’ll need a fan-out kit to build up the individual fiber strands to 900 microns when making the transition at the entrance point from outdoor loose-tube to indoor to tight-buffered cable.

 The same level of protection remains in place all along the fiber, regardless of installation conditions, environment, or time.
 The balance of the tight-buffered, tight bound cable designs is such that it minimizes the open spaces available in the cable structure in which water can reside.
-Even if an outer cable jacket is cut, or water otherwise enters the cable structure, only a very small percentage of the cross-sectional area is open to water.
+Even if an outer cable jacket is cut, or water otherwise enters the cable structure, only a very small percentage of the cross-sectional area is open to the water.